sabry134/sabry134/README.md

 <div align="center">

 ## About
 Hello, I am full stack developer, working on multiple projects, be it front end, backend or softwares.
 I am also a freelance working on doing specific project requests.
+My specialities are mainly AI and cybersecurity

 -------------------